neomaxzero/blog/src/posts/2021/first-week-at-wetransfer.md

 ## Setup environment

 In an ideal world, you would open your laptop and start working on the feature/fix/app that you should right away.
 In the real world that was never the case for me, setting up environments is something that happens regularly and I wish went smoothly with what I had but it was not the case.
-I had the development environment by the end of the week but it was already too late for anything.
+I had the development environment by the end of the week but it was already too late for anything else.

 ## Conclusion